aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/itruetypefont/subfamilyname/_index.md

 ---
 title: ITrueTypeFont.SubFamilyName
 second_title: Aspose.SVG for .NET API Reference
 description: ITrueTypeFont property.
-Gets the subfamily name of the font
+The Subfamily name distinguishes the font in a group with the same Family name.
+This is assumed to address style italic oblique and weight light bold black etc..
+A font with no particular differences in weight or style should have the string Regular
 type: docs
 weight: 60
 url: /net/aspose.svg.drawing/itruetypefont/subfamilyname/
 ---
 ## ITrueTypeFont.SubFamilyName property

-Gets the subfamily name of the font.
+The Subfamily name distinguishes the font in a group with the same Family name.
+This is assumed to address style (italic, oblique) and weight (light, bold, black, etc.).
+A font with no particular differences in weight or style should have the string "Regular".

 ```csharp
 public string SubFamilyName { get; }